Bird Strike Hazards to Aircraft

 According to Birdstrike Committee USA, bird and other wildlife strikes to aircraft result in over $600 million in damage to US civil and military aviation each year.

 The lives of the crew and passegers are also at risk.
 Since 1988, over 200 people have been killed worldwide as a result of encounters with birds and other wildlife.

-This site provides various links to information on bird and wildlife strike hazards, including details on the extent of the risk and insights into how these risks may be controlled.
+This site provides various links to buy generic viagra online information on bird and wildlife strike hazards, including details on the extent of the risk and insights into how these risks may be controlled.